 \end{boxedexample}

-Similarly to DeepProbLog, NMLN and RNM use neural networks to parameterize the factors (or the weights) of a Markov Logic Network. \cite{rocktaschel2015injecting} computes marginal probabilities as logistic functions over similarity measures between embeddings of entities and relations.
-An alternative solution to exploit a probabilistic semantics is to use knowledge graphs (see also Section \ref{sec:kge_gnn}) to define probabilistic priors to neural network predictions, as done in \cite{takeishi2018knowledge}.
+Similarly to DeepProbLog, NMLNs and RNMs use neural networks to parameterize the factors (or the weights) of a Markov Logic Network. \cite{rocktaschel2015injecting} computes marginal probabilities as logistic functions over similarity measures between embeddings of entities and relations.
+An alternative solution to exploit a probabilistic semantics is to use knowledge graphs (see also \ref{sec:kge_gnn}) to define probabilistic priors to neural network predictions, as done in \cite{takeishi2018knowledge}.

-SBR and LTN reparametrize fuzzy atoms using neural networks that take as inputs the feature representation of the constants and return the corresponding truth value, as shown in Example~\ref{ex:sbr}.
+SBR\cite{diligenti2017sbr} and LTN\cite{ltn2021aij} reparametrize fuzzy atoms using neural networks that take as inputs the feature representation of the constants and return the corresponding truth value, as shown in Example~\ref{ex:sbr}.
 Logical rules are then relaxed into soft constraints using fuzzy logic.
 Many other systems exploit fuzzy logic to inject knowledge into neural models \cite{guo2016jointly,li2020augmenting}.
 These methods can be regarded as variants of a unique conceptual framework as the differences are often minor and in the implementation details.